lennartvg/cooperative_fuzztesting/README.md

 -covtracker.py:
-periodically copies the current corpus to the directory "r_<specified_output_corpus>" (and collects all of them here)
+periodically copies the current corpus to the directory "r_<specified_output_corpus>" (and collects all of them here) currently the measurement interval is set to 1 hour

 -metric_cov.py:
 will calculate the coverage progression given a collection of corpora (takes the folder produced by covtracker as input)